SpecFlowOSS/SpecFlow/docs/Guides/PageObjectModel.md

         _webElement = webElement;
     }

-    public IWebElement WebElement => _webElement.FindElement(By.Id("child"));
+    public IWebElement WebElement => _webElement.FindElement(By.ClassName("B"));
 }

 ```

+In this example we have a slightly adjusted HTML document to work with.
+There are two `div`- elements with the same class `B`, but we only want the PageObject for the `div`- element with the class `A` and the child.

+If we would use the same `WebDriver.FindElement` method we would get the `div`- element that is on the same level as the `A` div.
-Every WebElement has also the `FindElement(s)`- methods, which enable you to query the elements only in a part of your whole HTML DOM.
-The `ParentPageObject` is the already known PageObject that has access to the `WebDriver`.
+But every WebElement has also the `FindElement(s)`- methods.
+This enable you to query the elements only in a part of your whole HTML DOM.
-To the `ChildPageObject` we are passing this time the `parent`- WebElement to only search for the element with id `child` within the `parent`- div.
+To do that  we are passing this time the `parent`- WebElement to the `ChildPageObject` class to only search for the element with the class `B` within the `A`- div.

-This concept enables you to have elements with the same id in different parts of your whole HTML DOM.
+This concept enables you to structure your PageObjects in a similar way you have your HTML DOM structure.

 ## Further resources